neverset123/DataModeling/README.md

 ### Schema Struct
 - Star Schema
- consists of one of more fact tables referencing any number of dimension tables.
+ consists of one or more fact tables referencing any number of dimension tables.
  advantages:
     - denormalized
     - simplifies queries by relaxation of 3nf rules